CLIMADA-project/climada_python/doc/getting-started/index.rst

 .. seealso::

-    You don't have conda installed or you are looking for advaced installation instructions ?
-Look up our `detailed instructions <http://www.python.org>`__  on CLIMADA installation.
+   You don't have conda installed or you are looking for advanced installation instructions?
+Look up our :doc:`detailed instructions <install>` on CLIMADA installation.

 .. dropdown:: How does CLIMADA compute impacts ?